-Determining Substantial Handicap 436-120-0340
+436-120-0340 Determining Substantial Handicap

-- (1) A certified vocational counselor must perform a substantial handicap evaluation as part of the eligibility determination when applicable unless the insurer finds that the worker has a substantial handicap to employment. - (2) To complete the substantial handicap evaluation the vocational counselor must submit a report documenting the following information: - (a) Relevant work history for at least the preceding five years; - (b) Level of education, proficiency in spoken and written English or other languages, where relevant, and achievement or aptitude test data if it exists: - (c) Adjusted weekly wage as determined under OAR 436-120-0007 and suitable wage as defined by OAR 436-120-0005(183); - (d) Permanent limitations due to the injury; - (e) An analysis of the worker's transferable skills, if any, - (f) A list of physically suitable jobs for which the worker has the knowledge, skills and abilities, whichthat pay a suitable wage, and for which a reasonable labor market is documented to exist as described in subsection (g) below; - (g) An analysis of the worker's labor market utilizing using standard labor market reference materials, including but not limited to Employment Department (OED) information such as Oregon Wage Information (OWI), Oregon Comprehensive Analysis File and other publications of the Occupational Program Planning System (OPPS), and material developed by the division.
+- (1) A certified vocational counselor must perform a substantial handicap evaluation as part of the eligibility determination when applicable. - (2) To complete the substantial handicap evaluation the vocational counselor must submit a report documenting the following information: - (a) Relevant work history for at least the preceding five years; - (b) Level of education, proficiency in spoken and written English or other languages, where relevant, and achievement or aptitude test data if it exists; - (c) Adjusted weekly wage as determined under OAR 436-120-0007 and suitable wage as defined by OAR 436-120-0005(18); - (d) Permanent limitations due to the injury; - (e) An analysis of the worker's transferable skills, if any; - (f) A list of physically suitable jobs for which the worker has the knowledge, skills and abilities, that pay a suitable wage, and for which a reasonable labor market is documented to exist as described in subsection (g) below; - (g) An analysis of the worker's labor market using standard labor market reference materials, including but not limited to Employment Department (OED) information such as Oregon Wage Information (OWI), Oregon Comprehensive Analysis File and other publications of the Occupational Program Planning System (OPPS), and material developed by the division.
 When using the OWI data, the presumed standard will be the 10th percentile unless there is sufficient evidence that a higher or lower wage is more appropriate.
-When such data is not sufficient to make a decision about substantial handicap, the vocational counselor must perform individual labor market surveysearch as described in OAR 436-120-0410(7); and
+When such data is not sufficient to make a decision about substantial handicap, the vocational counselor must perform individual labor market search as described in OAR 436-120-0410(7); and

-(h) Consideration of the vocational impact of any limitations which that existed prior to the injury.
+(h) Consideration of the vocational impact of any limitations that existed prior to the injury.

 Stat.
-Auth.: ORS 656.726(4) Stat.
-Impltd.: ORS 656.340(5) and (6) Hist: Amended 11/1/07 as WCD Admin.
+Auth.: ORS656.726(4) Stat.
+Impltd.: ORS656.340(5) and (6) Hist: Amended 11/1/07 as WCD Admin.
 Order 07-067, eff.
 12/1/07 Amended 12-1-2009 as WCD Admin.
 Order 09-061, eff.
 1-1-2010